Big Bang: Inflation

-Cooling
+Hot Big Bang

 Panoramic view of the entire near-infrared sky reveals the distribution of galaxies beyond the Milky Way.
 Galaxies are color-coded by redshift.

+After reheating temperatures were so high that the random motions of particles were at relativistic speeds, and particle–antiparticle pairs of all kinds were being continuously created and destroyed in collisions.
+At some point, an unknown reaction called baryogenesis violated the conservation of baryon number, leading to a very small excess of quarks and leptons over antiquarks and antileptons—of the order of one part in 30 million.
+This resulted in the predominance of matter over antimatter in the present universe.

 The universe continued to decrease in density and fall in temperature, hence the typical energy of each particle was decreasing.
 Symmetry-breaking phase transitions put the fundamental forces of physics and the parameters of elementary particles into their present form, with the electromagnetic force and weak nuclear force separating at about 10^{−12} seconds.

 After about 10^{−11} seconds, the picture becomes less speculative, since particle energies drop to values that can be attained in particle accelerators.
 At about 10^{−6} seconds, quarks and gluons combined to form baryons such as protons and neutrons.
 The small excess of quarks over antiquarks led to a small excess of baryons over antibaryons.
 The temperature was no longer high enough to create either new proton–antiproton or neutron–antineutron pairs.
 A mass annihilation immediately followed, leaving just one in 10^{8} of the original matter particles and none of their antiparticles.
 A similar process happened at about 1 second for electrons and positrons.
 After these annihilations, the remaining protons, neutrons and electrons were no longer moving relativistically and the energy density of the universe was dominated by photons (with a minor contribution from neutrinos).

 A few minutes into the expansion, when the temperature was about a billion kelvin and the density of matter in the universe was comparable to the current density of Earth's atmosphere, neutrons combined with protons to form the universe's deuterium and helium nuclei in a process called Big Bang nucleosynthesis (BBN).
 Most protons remained uncombined as hydrogen nuclei.

 As the universe cooled, the rest energy density of matter came to gravitationally dominate over that of the photon and neutrino radiation at a time of about 50,000 years.
 At a time of about 380,000 years, the universe cooled enough that electrons and nuclei combined into neutral atoms (mostly hydrogen) in an event called recombination.
 This process made the previously opaque universe transparent, and the photons that last scattered during this epoch comprise the cosmic microwave background.